A new platform for documentation and tutorials is launching soon.

 - Follow these ServiceNow Service Catalog Integration Setup Instructions to connect ServiceNow to Terraform Cloud.

 Terraform can help you enforce policies on the types of resources teams can provision and use.
 Ticket-based review processes are a bottleneck that can slow down development.
 Instead, you can use Sentinel, a policy-as-code framework, to automatically enforce compliance and governance policies before Terraform makes infrastructure changes.
 Sentinel is available with the Terraform Cloud team and governance tier.

-Try the Control Costs with Policies tutorial on HashiCorp Learn to estimate the cost of infrastructure changes and define policy to limit it.
+Try the Control Costs with Policies tutorial to estimate the cost of infrastructure changes and define policy to limit it.